w3c/wot-architecture/README.md

 To make contributions, please provide pull-requests to the html file, see [github help](https://help.github.com/articles/using-pull-requests/).

 Some images are written using [PlantUML](http://en.plantuml.com/).
 See [editors' guide](plantuml.md).

+If you are implementing the WoT architecture and their building blocks, please provide an implementation report.
+The process is described in wot-architecture/testing/